Creatine HCl vs. Monohydrate: Is There a New Gold Standard?

 Creatine HCl provides roughly 78% creatine by mass [1].
 For comparison, pure creatine monohydrate is about 90% creatine by mass [2].

-Creatine HCl has distinct chemical properties, giving it theoretical advantages over creatine monohydrate.
+Creatine HCl has distinct chemical properties that impart theoretical advantages over creatine monohydrate.
 For one, the HCl form of creatine is much more soluble in water than the monohydrate form [3].
 Thus, a significantly lower volume of liquid can fully dissolve an efficacious dose of creatine HCl.

 Research Summary of Creatine HCl vs. Monohydrate Supplements